![]() |

 Reproductive history:

-Hormone therapy: Women who take menopausal hormone therapy with estrogen plus progestin after menopause also appear to have an increased risk of breast cancer.
+Hormone therapy: Women who take menopausal hormone therapy with estrogen plus progestin after menopause have an increased risk of breast cancer.

 Radiation therapy to the chest: Women who have been treated for other illnesses by this method are more likely to develop breast cancer.
-This risk goes up the younger they were when they received this treatment.
+This risk is highest for girls treated with radiation during adolescence (during the time of breast development).

 Breast density: Denser breast tissue in older women may indicate increased susceptibility.